 Italy's Del Vecchio eyes up to 14% stake in Mediobanca - reports

-Italian eyewear tycoon Leonardo Del Vecchio is planning to raise his stake in financial group Mediobanca to 13-14% after he receives an approval from the European Central Bank later this month, two Italian dailies reported on Tuesday.
+Italian eyewear tycoon Leonardo Del Vecchio is planning to raise his stake in financial group Mediobanca to 13%-14% after he receives approval from the European Central Bank later this month, two Italian dailies reported on Tuesday.

-Del Vecchio, founder of Ray-Ban owner Luxottica, sought ECB clearance in June to spike his Mediobanca holding above 10% and up to 20%, in a move that raised the prospect of far-reaching changes in Italy's financial landscape.
-Italy's Mediobanca has not had a single non-banking shareholder owning more than 10% since it was founded in 1946.
+Del Vecchio, founder of Ray-Ban owner Luxottica, sought ECB clearance in June to lift his Mediobanca holding of 9.9% above the 10% threshold and up to 20%, in a move that raised the prospect of far-reaching changes in Italy's financial landscape.
+The influential Milanese merchant bank has not had a single non-banking shareholder owning more than 10% since it was founded in 1946.

+Dailies Il Sole 24 Ore and la Repubblica both reported that Del Vecchio plans to rapidly raise his stake in the group up to 14%.
+A representative for Del Vecchio declined to comment, while the ECB was not immediately available to comment.
+Mediobanca had no comment.

+Though sources had said in the past the billionaire was eying a bigger holding, traders said expectations of the long-awaited green light had stoked buying.
+Mediobanca shares rose 6% in light summer trading, making it the top gainer on the Milan bourse.

-Del Vecchio's move has fuelled speculation his ultimate goal could be a shake-up involving Generali, Italy's biggest insurer in which Mediobanca is the single largest shareholder with 13%.
-Vecchio owns 4.8% of Generali and under 10% in Mediobanca.
+Del Vecchio's move has fuelled speculation his ultimate goal could be a shake-up involving Generali, Italy's biggest insurer, in which Mediobanca is the single largest shareholder with 13%.
 Del Vecchio, 85, has said he aims to create a stable ownership base for Generali and Mediobanca, which for decades pulled the strings in Italy's corporate world.
+He currently owns 4.8% of Generali.

+Shares in Generali were up 4.3% by 1021 GMT, outperforming a 2.8% rise in Italy's blue-chip index.
+Mediobanca's board is coming up for renewal in the autumn, but Del Vecchio is not expected to submit a list of board candidates because he will not be seeking representation on the board of directors, sources have said.

 - READ MORE ON: